 Over the next year, she paid $1,220 in rollover fees for the loan, but she didn’t manage to pay off the principal balance.

-Final Verdict: Should I take out a payday loan in Tennessee?
+The bottom line: Should I take out a payday loan in Tennessee?

 Payday loans are one of the most dangerous forms of borrowing in the United States.
 They have such excessive interest rates and short repayment terms that it’s unlikely most consumers could afford to pay them on time.
 Payday loans can quickly trap you in a vicious cycle of debt, so it’s best to avoid them in Tennessee.